weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 ## Overview

 Welcome to the **Quickstart tutorial** for Weaviate!
-Here, you will learn how to quickly get up and running with Weaviate, including an introduction to our managed cloud solution.
+Here, you will learn how to quickly get up and running with Weaviate.

+### Agenda

+By the end of this tutorial, you will be familiar with the key features and functionalities of Weaviate.
+You will have:
+- Vectorized and imported data, and
+- Performed queries to retrieve objects.

+You will also see how Weaviate can:
+- Vectorize data at import time,
+- Use an external inference API,
+- Automate data schema construction if necessary, and
+- Perform vector searches.

+And once you're done with these - you can move on to our more [in-depth tutorials](../tutorials/index.md).

 ### Data